anabegnini/Bixby-Car/README.md

 ## Project structure
 - carbixby.capsule: Bixby Capsule Folder.
 A capsule is a set of models, views, events, actions, and other structures that allow Bixby to understand and respond to user requests.
 - RobotCode: codes run on the raspberry pi.
 Local web server and control of the robot's DC motors.

+## Run this project
+- On Raspberry Pi: run the **server.py** file.
+- On [Bixby Studio Developer](https://bixbydevelopers.com/): compile, submit and load the capsule(**carbixby.capsule**) on a Samsung smartphone that supports Bixby.
+The capsule was developed in the Bixby Studio playground.

 ## Extra information
 This project was developed through my activities at Samsung Ocean Brasil.